Egg case (Chondrichthyes)

-An egg case or egg capsule, often colloquially called a mermaid's purse, is the casing that surrounds the eggs of oviparous sharks, skates and chimaeras.
+An egg case or egg capsule, often colloquially called a mermaid's purse, is the casing that surrounds the eggs of oviparous chondrichthyans.
+Living chondricthyans that produce egg cases include some sharks, skates and chimaeras.
 Egg cases typically contain one embryo, except for big skate and mottled skate egg cases, which contain up to 7 embryos.
-Oviparity is completely absent in the superorder Squalomorphii.
+Oviparity is completely absent in the superorder Squalomorphi.
+Egg cases are also thought to have been produced by some extinct chondrichthyan groups, such as hybodonts and xenacanths.

 Description

 Egg cases are made of collagen protein strands, and are often described as feeling rough and leathery.
 Some egg cases have a fibrous material covering the outside of the egg case, thought to aid in attachment to substrate.
 Egg cases without a fibrous outer layer can be striated, bumpy, or smooth and glossy.
 With the exception of bullhead shark eggs, egg cases are typically rectangular in shape with projections, called horns, at each corner.
 Depending on the species, egg cases may have one or more tendrils.

 Development

 Shortly after internal fertilization, the fertilized ovum enters the partially formed egg case located in the oviduct.
 After the ovum enters, the rest of the egg case forms around it.
 Shortly after the egg case finishes developing, it is deposited outside the body; common locations include kelp forests and rocky seafloors.
 Egg cases are typically produced in pairs, each with one fertilized embryo inside, with the exception of a few species that produce egg cases with more than one viable embryo.

 Gestation can take anywhere from a few months to over a year.
 After a period of development, typically a week or two, small slits open on each side of the egg case to aid water flow.
 The embryo fans its tail constantly to promote exchange with surrounding water.